TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< accordion title="Those who have been a senior executive or core research & development personnel that has led an overseas startup company to IPO." suffix="10." bottomless="true" >}}
 Please attach both of the following documents:

-- Media coverage or other supporting information of the startup company being listed as a public traded company in a foreign stock exchange.
+* Media coverage or other supporting information of the startup company being listed as a public traded company in a foreign stock exchange.
-- Proof of employment or resignation of the senior executive being a unit supervisor in the startup company; or proof of employment of a core research & development personnel in the startup company.
+* Proof of employment or resignation of the senior executive being a unit supervisor in the startup company; or proof of employment of a core research & development personnel in the startup company. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Those who have been a senior executive or core research & development personnel who has successfully led an overseas startup company to be merged or acquired by other company." suffix="11." bottomless="true" >}}
 Please attach both of the following documents:

-- Media coverage or other supporting information of the startup company being merged or acquired with USD 5,000,000.
+* Media coverage or other supporting information of the startup company being merged or acquired with USD 5,000,000.
-- Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company; or proof of employment of the core research & development personnel in the startup company.
+* Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company; or proof of employment of the core research & development personnel in the startup company. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Those who have been a senior executive of a venture capital firm or a fund, who has investment performance in an overseas startup company or a startup company that is supported by any of the Ministry of Science of Technology (MOST) programs." suffix="12." bottomless="true" >}}
 Please select either 12.1 or 12.2, and attach required for the selected item:

-- 12.1.
+* 12.1.
 Please attach either one or both of the following documents:

-    - Proof of employment or resignation of the senior executive of a venture capital firm or a fund that has USD 5,000,000 investment in a non-Taiwanese startup company/team.
+  * Proof of employment or resignation of the senior executive of a venture capital firm or a fund that has USD 5,000,000 investment in a non-Taiwanese startup company/team. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
-    - Proof of employment or resignation of the senior executive of a venture capital firm or a fund that has USD 1,000,000 investment in a startup company / team, affiliated to any program of MOST
+  * Proof of employment or resignation of the senior executive of a venture capital firm or a fund that has USD 1,000,000 investment in a startup company / team, affiliated to any program of MOST. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**

-- 12.2.
+* 12.2.
 Please attach the following document:

-    - Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company.
+  * Proof of employment or resignation of the senior executive serving as a unit supervisor or any higher hierarchy in the startup company. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Other potential contributors to Taiwan’s science and technology fields." suffix="13." bottomless="true" >}}
-Document explaining the applicant's expertise or experience (such as a domestic or foreign certificate of academic attainment, or proof of work experience, academic research, technological expertise, technology transfer, or receipt of awards, etc.).
+* Document explaining the applicant's expertise or experience (such as a domestic or foreign certificate of academic attainment, or proof of work experience, academic research, technological expertise, technology transfer, or receipt of awards, etc.).
 {{< /accordion >}}

 ## Notes: